A real-world position and orientation that can be used for placing objects in an AR scene.

 Anchor subclasses must fullfill the requirements of the

-initto copy, save, and restore the values of any custom properties your subclass adds.
+ARFrameto the next.
+Your implementation of this initializer should copy the values of any custom properties your subclass adds.

 Anchors are considered equal based on their

-Only anchors that do not conform to
+Only anchors that do not adopt

 ARTrackableare included when you save a world map.